yosrri/NinjaFruits/README.md

 # NinjaFruits
-Created a replica of the famous gamed "Fruit Ninja" as a part of a circularium project in the university.
+Created a replica of the famous game "Fruit Ninja" as a part of a circularium project in the university.